-In addition to the amount drawn on the Senior Credit Facilities at September 30, 2020 the Company had a working capital deficit of \$3.1 million.
+In addition to the amount drawn on the Senior Credit Facilities and BDC Term Facility at December 31, 2020 the Company had a working capital deficit of \$9.8 million.
+The Company had a higher level of current liabilities due to the Company's drilling program during the fourth quarter of 2020.